-Basic Research New Technologies
+Image: New Technologies

 Heather Snell, Ph.D., Yale University School of Medicine, notes that ADHD has been reported in 50% -70% of individuals with autism spectrum disorder (ASD), while impaired motor coordination or motor performance has also been reported in 88%.
-The cerebellum, responsible for motor coordination or motor performance has also been reported in 88%.

-dination, is also involved in non-motor tasks that are impaired in ASD and ADHD, such as social interaction and attention.
+The cerebellum, responsible for motor coordination, is also involved in non-motor tasks that are impaired in ASD and ADHD, such as social interaction and attention.
 Studies have shown that modulation of cerebellar Purkinje cell (PC) pacemaking activity (these cells are the main output neuron of the cerebellar cortex) results in impairment in non-motor tasks.
 But the molecular mechanisms underlying this cerebellar involvement remain poorly understood.
 The team will investigate mechanisms underlying motor and non-motor impairment in the context of ASD-ADHD by utilizing two mouse models generated to express a potentially causally linked CACNA1A mutation either throughout the brain, or in specific cerebellar Purkinje cells.